 Alcohol Withdrawal Syndrome (AWS)

-Alcohol Withdrawal Syndrome is the term used to describe the above collection of symptoms, but experienced more quickly following stopping drinking.
+Alcohol Withdrawal Syndrome is the term used to describe the above collection of withdrawal symptoms, but experienced more quickly when you stop drinking.

 Symptoms can be the same, but more severe in nature, and are usually seen in those with advanced alcoholism, or a drink problem built up over several years.